Kaykstheanalyst/Marketing-store-project/README.md

 - Data Analysis
 - Data Transformation
 - Data Visualization
--Data Manipulation
+- Data Manipulation

 ## Business Questions
-- What factors are signficantly related to the number of web purchases
+- What factors are signficantly related to the number of web purchases?
-- Which marketing campaign was the most successful
+- Which marketing campaign was the most successful?
 - What does the average customer look like?
-- Which products are performing best
+- Which products are performing best?
-- Which channels are underperforming
+- Which channels are underperforming?
 - Provide recommendations

 ## SQL Queries